413x5/mx-wcc24-rs/game-interface-contract/README.md

       *ESDTNFTTransfer@4348415241435445522d646366353235@23@01@000000000000000005005da6fd06e116c6cf6951fe964a61a9c70b415f6d9044`@6465706f736974`*

-   - You can now send the NFT to the contract and call the contract's `deposit` endpoint using the **Send NFT** button
+   - You can now send the NFT to the contract and call the contract's `deposit` endpoint, using the **Send NFT** button

 4. ### Use deposited resources